agoragames/stache/README.md

 # stache

-A Rails 3.x compatible Mustache Template Handler, with support for partials and a couple extra niceties to make sharing the raw templates with client-side javascript a little easier.
+A Rails 3.x compatible Mustache/Handlebars Template Handler, with support for partials and a couple extra niceties to make sharing the raw templates with client-side javascript a little easier.
+It's a one-stop shop for your facial-hair-inspired templates.

 [![Build Status](https://secure.travis-ci.org/agoragames/stache.png)](http://travis-ci.org/agoragames/stache)

+## Notice Of Breaking Changes

+Stache 0.9.x adds handlebars support.
+In the process, the public API has changed *ever-so-slightly*.
+Specifically, you'll need to require the mustache or handlebars gems on your own, **and** you'll need to tell Stache which one (or both!) you want to use.
+Add `config.use :mustache` to your initializer.

 ## Usage

+    gem "mustache" # or "handlebars"
     gem "stache"

 Install the gem.
 If you want to override any of the configuration options (see `stache/config`), toss an initializer in `config/initializers` and: